 Clinical research trials allow patients access to the most up-to-date treatments and medications and also advance scientific knowledge.
-Our expert research nurses and physicians closely supervise the patients throughout the length of the study, and access to medical care is available 24 hours a day.
-All studies are conducted under the Good Clinical Practice Guidelines and approved by the Cedars-Sinai Institutional Review Board (IRB).
+Cedars-Sinai's expert research nurses and physicians closely supervise the patients throughout the study, and access to medical care is available 24 hours a day.
+All studies are conducted under the Good Clinical Practice guidelines and approved by the Cedars-Sinai Institutional Review Board.

-If you are interested in participating in a study or would like to discuss treatment for liver disease, you can contact our research coordinators at:
+If you are interested in participating in a study or would like to discuss treatment for liver disease, you can contact a research coordinator: